Space physics

-Space physics, also known as solar-terrestrial physics or space-plasma physics, is the study of plasmas as they occur naturally in the Earth's upper atmosphere (aeronomy) and within the Solar System.
-As such, it encompasses a far-ranging number of topics, such as heliophysics which includes the solar physics of the Sun, the solar wind, planetary magnetospheres and ionospheres, auroras, cosmic rays, and synchrotron radiation.
-Space physics is a fundamental part of the study of space weather and has important implications in not only to understanding the universe, but also for practical everyday life, including the operations of communications and weather satellites.
+Space physics, also known as space plasma physics, is the study of naturally occurring plasmas within Earth's upper atmosphere and the rest of the Solar System.
+It includes the topics of aeronomy, aurorae, planetary ionospheres and magnetospheres, radiation belts, space weather, solar wind, the Sun, and more recently the Interstellar medium.

-Space physics is distinct from astrophysical plasma and the field of astrophysics, which studies similar plasma phenomena beyond the Solar System.
-Space physics utilizes in situ measurements from high altitude rockets and spacecraft, in contrast to astrophysical plasma that relies deduction of theory and astronomical observation.
+Space physics is both a pure science and an applied science, with applications in radio transmission, spacecraft operations (particularly communications and weather satellites), and in meteorology.
+Important physical processes in space physics include magnetic reconnection, plasma waves and plasma instabilities.
+It is studied using direct in situ measurements by sounding rockets and spacecraft, indirect remote sensing of plasmas with radar (through methods such as Incoherent scatter and GPS scintillation), and theoretical studies using models such as magnetohydrodynamics (fluid theory), or kinetic theory.

+Closely related fields include plasma physics, which studies more fundamental physics, laboratory plasmas and fusion plasmas; atmospheric physics and atmospheric chemistry, which investigate the upper levels of Earth's atmosphere; and astrophysical plasmas, which are natural plasmas beyond the Solar System.

 History

-Space physics can be traced to the Chinese who discovered the principle of the compass, but did not understand how it worked.
+The beginning of space physics can be attributed to the auroral observations long before the production of such features was understood.
+Chinese sources describe possible auroral like features dating back to 2000 B.C.E. and several early Greek sources include similar descriptions.
+A notable Greek source, Xenophanes, wrote in the sixth century B.C.E. of his auroral observations, describing them as "moving accumulations of burning clouds."
+Invention of the compass by Chinese sources, around the eleventh century, shows the first indication of a global geomagnetic field, but the connection was not established until later.
 During the 16th century, in De Magnete, William Gilbert gave the first description of the Earth's magnetic field, showing that the Earth itself is a great magnet, which explained why a compass needle points north.
 Deviations of the compass needle magnetic declination were recorded on navigation charts, and a detailed study of the declination near London by watchmaker George Graham resulted in the discovery of irregular magnetic fluctuations that we now call magnetic storms, so named by Alexander Von Humboldt.
 Gauss and William Weber made very careful measurements of Earth's magnetic field which showed systematic variations and random fluctuations.
 This suggested that the Earth was not an isolated body, but was influenced by external forces – especially from the Sun and the appearance of sunspots.
 A relationship between individual aurora and accompanying geomagnetic disturbances was noticed by Anders Celsius and Olof Peter Hiorter in 1747.
 In 1860, Elias Loomis (1811–1889) showed that the highest incidence of aurora is seen inside an oval of 20 - 25 degrees around the magnetic pole.
 In 1881, Hermann Fritz published a map of the "isochasms" or lines of constant magnetic field.